chainer/chainer/docs/source/examples/seq2seq.rst

 The :math:`i`-th element of the input sequence is represented as :math:`{\bf x}_i`, and the :math:`j`-th element of the output sequence is also represented as :math:`{\bf y}_j`.
 Generally, each of the :math:`{\bf x}_i` and the :math:`{\bf y}_j` is the one-hot vector of the symbols.
-For example, in the natural language processing(NLP), the one-hot vector represents the word and its size becomes the vocabulary size.
+For example, in natural language processing(NLP), the one-hot vector represents the word and its size becomes the vocabulary size.

 Let's think about the seq2seq model in the context of NLP.